vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/database-migrations.md

 Implement the *improved* migration:

 1. Create a new Spring boot app named `pal-tracker-migrations`.
-    Use Spring Boot with Flyway Integration to run the flyway migrations.
+    Use Spring Boot with Flyway Integration to run the Flyway migrations.
-    You can simplify the solution by bundling the flyway migrations inside of the application *resources* and reference from the classpath instead of the file system.
+    You can simplify the solution by bundling the Flyway migrations inside the application *resources* and reference from the classpath instead of the file system.
     See the following links for help: